Bonding bill in limbo as Minnesota lawmakers race toward deadline

 The uncertainty surrounding the bonding bill, couched by Democrats as a jobs initiative, is the latest roadblock in a legislative session completely upended by the COVID-19 pandemic.

 In a matter of months, the virus decimated a $1.5 billion budget surplus and sent the state $2.4 billion into the red.
-Legislators took a monthlong recess in the middle of session and were forced to dramatically scale back their priorities.
+Legislators took a monthlong recess in midsession and were forced to dramatically scale back their priorities.

-When they returned, they switched to committee hearings via video conferencing to accomodate social distancing.
-For the first time in state history, some called in during floor sessions to vote on sweeping packages of legislation from their homes, offices or even in their cars parked outside of the Capitol.
+When they returned, they switched to committee hearings via video conferencing to accommodate social distancing.
+For the first time in state history, some called in during floor sessions to vote on sweeping packages of legislation from their homes, offices or even in their cars parked outside the Capitol.

 The House floor session Saturday was plagued with technical difficulties as legislators tried to weigh in on the bonding bill and cast their votes from home.
 "Un-mute me!"
 Rep. Mary Franson, R-Alexandria, shouted during a debate over the bonding bill, unsure if the rest of the chamber could hear her.

-The Capitol building, usually bustling with lobbyists and rallies the final weekend of session, was mostly empty.
-Even negotiations between legislative leaders and the governor took place over video and conference calls instead of in-person.
+The Capitol building, usually bustling with lobbyists and rallies the final weekend of the session, was mostly empty.
+Even negotiations between legislative leaders and the governor took place over video and conference calls instead of in person.

 Outside the Capitol, a small crowd gathered on the front steps to protest business closures and other aspects of Walz's pandemic response.
 Some waved flags and threw breadcrumbs to represent the economic strain felt by Minnesota families amid the stay-at-home order.